desain/owlbear-emanation/README.md

 https://github.com/user-attachments/assets/bb7423a3-380e-4f74-baf2-605403ddbc5a

 When you change the grid type or measurement type, auras will reshape to be appropriate for the new settings.

+### Repositioning auras

+You can reposition auras relative to their source token using the reposition tool:

+-   Click the Reposition Auras button at the top right of the 'Edit Auras' tab to activate reposition mode.
+-   While the tool is active, draggable icons will appear over each aura.
+Drag an icon to move the corresponding aura's center relative to its source token.
+-   Double-click an icon to reset the aura to its original (centered) position.
+-   Click the reposition button again to exit reposition mode.

+This is useful for effects like torches, where you want the aura to emanate from a specific part of the token (e.g., the head of a torch) rather than the center.

 ### Managing Presets